-Integrated Children’s Centres may be co-located with schools or community facilities such as neighbourhood houses, community centres or libraries.
+Integrated children’s centres may be located with schools or community facilities like neighbourhood houses, community centres or libraries.

-- two rooms for a funded kindergarten program for children in the year before school (this can be sessional and/or integrated within long day care)
+- funded kindergarten for children in the year before school (four year old kindergarten).
+This can be sessional and/or integrated with long day care.

-- long day care (unless evidence is provided that there is no unmet demand for long day care in the local area)
+- long day care (unless there is no unmet demand in the local area)

-Integrated Children’s Centres may also incorporate flexible, multi-purpose spaces and provision for other services that meet the needs of the local community, including one or more of the following services:
+- provide flexible, multi-purpose spaces and other services that meet the needs of the local community, including one or more of the following services:

 - three year old kindergarten